[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Where is the next station?

-Bir sonraki istasyon neesi
+Bir sonraki istasyon neresi

-Where can I buy train tickets?
+Where can I buy a train ticket?

 Tren biletini nereden alabilirim